Imaginous/Cowboy_Untamed/README.md

 ## Donate
 If you like the app or the IOS instructions you're free to make a small donation.<br>You can do this securely via:
 - [PayPal](https://www.paypal.com/donate?business=YFCL2GWHA2H5Q&no_recurring=1&item_name=If+you+like+using+the+Cowboy+Untamed+app+and+feel+like+donating+a+small+amount.+Then+don%27t+hesitate+to+do+so+%3B%29&currency_code=EUR)
-- [iDeal](https://betaalverzoek.rabobank.nl/betaalverzoek/?id=mnNKRuz9TbOBhDR0UJNoWg) if you have a Dutch bank account
+- [iDeal](https://betaalverzoek.rabobank.nl/betaalverzoek/?id=CHYlh2zqQCKN-TXH15KvhA) if you have a Dutch bank account

 You're free to choose any amount you like. <br>

+<!--
 ## Discount on your new Cowboy V3, V4(ST) bike
-Due to a reorganization of the discount plans at Cowboy the referral links don't work at the moment.
-<!--
 If you don't have a Cowbow bike yet... use this [refferal link](https://share.cowboy.com/r/michelv3) for €100 discount on your new bike.<br>
 Sometimes the link just brings you to the Cowboy main page.
 If this happens use the "browse in private" mode of your browser.
 Other option is to erase your cookies.
 -->